 - not express personal opinions, make other comments, or take other actions that may be mistaken for bias or promoting one product over another during the evaluation;

-- show consumers only the products that will assist the consumer in meeting his or her independent living goals;
+- show the person only the products that will assist them in meeting their independent living goals;

-- conduct the evaluation (including the evaluator's interview with the consumer) in a confidential manner; and
+- conduct the evaluation, including the evaluator's interview with the person, in a confidential manner; and

-- not grant any person permission to observe the evaluation, unless:
+- not grant any other person permission to observe the evaluation, unless:

-- the consumer expressly agrees to allow the person to be present; and
+- the person expressly agrees to allow the other person to be present; and

 - the observer agrees not to ask questions, make suggestions, or otherwise comment during the evaluation process.